vitalyq/react-trigger-change/README.md

 # react-trigger-change

-In React production builds `ReactTestUtils.Simulate` doesn't work because of minification.
+In React production builds `ReactTestUtils.Simulate` doesn't work because of dead code elimination.
 Thus, there is no reliable way to dispatch synthetic change events on elements.

-Useful for end-to-end/functional tests.
+This module is a hack and is tightly coupled with React's implementation details.
+May break with each new version of React.
+Not intended for production use.
+Useful for end-to-end testing and debugging.

 ## Install